 Some models have the straps built into the hammock.
 Other models require you to attach them separately.

 Attaching the straps to the hammock separately basically just consists of clipping one carabiner on the hammock itself to one strap and the other carabiner to the other strap.

 Adjust Sleeping Position

-But they’re not designed to be used like this.
+But hammocks are not designed to be used like this.
 A hammock has a natural curve.
-Use this natural curve to your advantage for the most comfortable night of sleep.
+Use this natural curve to your advantage for the most comfortable sleeping position.
+Making your hammock too flat also makes the sides of the hammock too tight.
+It will squeeze you from the sides and feel constricting.
+I like my hammock at roughly a 30-degree angle to the trunks of the trees that I’m using as my anchor points.

-Setting Up Your Rainfly
+Setting Up Your Hammock Rainfly

+Most hammock tarps and rainflies also have a number of guylines.
+Attach each of these to the ground with a camping stake.
 The guylines and stakes keep the tarp or rainfly pulled tight.
 This not only helps add protection, but it also prevents water from pooling up during the night.
 A tight rainfly is also less susceptible to buffeting in the wind.

 There are three main ways to adjust your tarp or rainfly depending on weather conditions.

 The first is the regular pitch.
 The rainfly should extend equally on both sides of the hammock.
 It doesn’t need to be held tight to the hammock.

 The second is the storm pitch.
 The rainfly should extend well past the sides of the hammock.
 It should be held as tight as possible against the hammock by attaching the guylines at a steeper angle.